lira1914-gif/TransformaDiabetes/replit.md

 ### Feature Specifications
 - **Diagnostic System**: A 3-question diagnostic leading to 10 functional patterns and "Mini Guías Funcionales".
-- **Simplified Onboarding Flow**: Intake form (62 fields, flexible - not all required) → Immediate AI report generation → Chat access for daily symptom journaling during 7-day trial.
+- **Enhanced Onboarding Flow**: 5-step comprehensive intake questionnaire (personal info with imperial units, health status, diagnoses/medications, functional questions, detailed symptoms) → AI report generation in background → Direct redirect to chat for immediate engagement during 7-day trial.
 - **Subscription CTAs**: Prominent call-to-action banners in InformeFuncional encouraging trial users to subscribe, highlighting benefits ($5 USD/month, unlimited chat, progressive modules, personalized tracking).
 - **Chat Access During Trial**: Trial users have UNLIMITED access to chat with Marvin Lira IA during their 7-day trial period.
 There is no conversation limit - the only restriction is time-based (7 days from intake completion).
 At day 7, users must subscribe to continue using the chat.
 - **7-Day Free Trial with Progressive Messaging**: